Riding E-Scooters in Switzerland: The Most Important Rules

 Conclusion

-Follow the e-scooter traffic rules, ride safely, and make sure you have the right gear—then nothing will stand in the way of your riding fun.
+Follow the e-scooter traffic rules, ride safely, and make sure you have the right equipment—then nothing will stand in the way of your riding fun.

 ➡️ Don't have your own e-scooter yet?